 Eligible borrowers could receive forgiveness of the remaining balance of their federal direct loans after making 120 qualifying payments while employed by certain public service employers.

-Other programs include the National Health Service Corps (NHSC) Students to Service Loan Repayment Program , which provides loan repayment assistance in return for at least three years of service at an NHSC-approved site in a designated Health Professional Shortage Area.
+Another program is the National Health Service Corps (NHSC) Students to Service Loan Repayment Program , which provides loan repayment assistance in return for at least three years of service at an NHSC-approved site in a designated Health Professional Shortage Area.
 Students who are in their last year of medical or dental school may be eligible.

 Federal Repayment Programs

-There are student loan several repayment plans for federal student loan borrowers.
+There are several student loan repayment plans for federal student loan borrowers.
 Some are based on graduated payments that start low and increase over time, and they are designed to ensure the loans will be repaid after a designated period.
-Others are based on a percentage of discretionary income or are completely income-driven.
+Others, such as income-based repayment, are based on a percentage of discretionary income and family size.

 Federal Loan Consolidation